Fliteskin AeroscaleTM

 FliteskinTM can be attached to a balsa or ply frame in 3 different ways:

-1. For structural applications: GorillaTM Polyurethane glue
+1. For structural applications: Original GorillaTM Polyurethane glue

 2. Aviation grade contact cement like Pliobond